railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_logistic.rst

 ++++++++++++++++++++++++++++++

 Use the menu :menuselection:`Manufacturing --> Manufacturing --> Repair Orders` to enter a new repair into the system.
-You will see a blank form for the repair data, as shown in the figure :ref:`fig-mrprepnew` below.
+You will see a blank form for the repair data, as shown in the figure :ref:`fig-mrprepnew2` below.

-.. _fig-mrprepnew:
+.. _fig-mrprepnew2:

 .. figure:: images/mrp_repair_new.png
    :scale: 75